Technological Change (in my life) part-3

 [[[ any good software engineer would have individual drones receive an emergency interrupt which would temporarily disconnect in the event of an emergency ]]]

 Last week (2023-11-17) I noticed a lot of people at the local gym wasting time while exercising their thumbs scrolling on smart phones.
-I needed to get on one machine that was occupied by a scroller, so I asked him if I could do a quick set between his.
+I needed to get on one machine that was occupied by a thumb-scroller, so I asked him if I could do a quick set between his.
 This guy was so lost in cyberspace that he didn't hear my request, and didn't respond until I began waving my hands in his field of view.
-And that's when it hit me: People on social media are part of some sort of "human hive mind" (an incredibly dumbed-down with social disctractions)
+And that's when it hit me: People on social media are part of some sort of "human hive mind" (an incredibly dumbed-down with social distractions)

 External Links